Sofitel Legend Metropole Hanoi: History

-During 2005, major renovations included guest rooms in the historical wing as well as the main entrance and the lobby.
-As of 2007, the hotel was owned as an equal joint venture between the Hanoi tourist Corporation and the Indotel Limited private equity firm.
+In 2004, major renovations restored guest rooms in the historic Metropole Wing, as well as the main entrance and the lobby.
+In 2006, the L'Epicerie gourmet delicatessen and La Boutique souvenir shop opens alongside the new Club Lounge.
+In 2009, Le Spa du Metropole is opened.

-In 2009, Le Spa du Metropole opens.
+In 2011, the hotel's air raid shelter is rediscovered under the Bamboo Bar during renovation works.
+Blind light bulbs and yellowish painted walls survived decades of groundwater flooding.
+The "bunker" was restored by May 2012 and can now be toured by hotel guests and tourists.

-In 2011, the ‘Bunker’, the hotel's air raid shelter, is rediscovered under the Bamboo Bar.
-Blind light bulbs and yellowish painted walls survived decades of flooding by ground water.
-It was restored and can now be visited by hotel guests and tourists.
+The hotel was also used as a venue for the second meeting between US President Donald Trump and North Korean General Secretary Kim Jong Un on 27 and 28 February 2019, as part of the North Korea–United States Hanoi Summit.

-The hotel was also used as a venue for the second meeting between US President Donald Trump and North Korean Supreme Leader Kim Jong Un on 27 and 28 February 2019.
+In 2022, the Metropole became a quarantine hotel during the COVID-19 pandemic.
+At the same time, a 21-month renovation overhauled the Metropole Wing; it was reopened and rebranded in 2024 as the "Heritage Wing".
+The hotel marked its 125th anniversary in 2026.

 Rooms and suites

-The hotel has 364 rooms, which are divided into two wings.
-The historic Metropole Wing dating back to 1901 was inspired by classic French architecture blended with local Vietnamese style.
-The Metropole wing has 106 guest rooms.
+The hotel has 358 rooms, which are divided into two wings.
+The historic Heritage Wing, dating back to 1901, has 106 guest rooms inspired by classic French architecture blended with local Vietnamese styling.
+The contemporary Opera Wing extension was added in 1996, with its fifth to seventh floors initially housing international offices and embassies before being fully integrated into the hotel as new suites in 2006.